ferdv/ferdv.github.io/teaching/CS4400f20/syllabus.markdown

 <!-- - Why functional languages?
 Brief history of Haskell. -->

+**Haskell in a browser.** The quickest way to start using Haskell is to simply run it in your browser.
+There is a handful of online IDEs, for example <https://repl.it/languages/haskell>.
+Note, that when you click *Run*, it will throw an error at you about a variable `main` not being in scope.
+You can ignore that error for now -- it still loads your definitions.
+If you want to avoid that error, instead of clicking *Run*, type `:l main.hs` in the interactive area and press enter.
+Then you can reload the same file after you edit it by typing `:r`.

 **Installation.** There are several ways to install Haskell.
 Generally, the easiest way across major operating systems is to install the [Haskell Platform](https://www.haskell.org/platform/).
 Its website contains installation instructions for Windows, macOS, and various Linux distributions.

 **IDEs.** My personal preference is to use a combination of Vim (currently mostly NeoVim) and running the compiler, REPL, or other tools in a terminal.
 However, there are plugin-based alternatives, e.g.,

-* [Visual Studio Code](https://code.visualstudio.com/) -- based on my limited experience with it, VSCode has decent Haskell support and it seems fun to use,
+* [Visual Studio Code](https://code.visualstudio.com/) -- based on my limited experience with it, VSCode has/had decent Haskell support and it seems fun to use,
 - [IntelliJ IDEA](https://www.jetbrains.com/idea/) with the [IntelliJ-Haskell plugin](https://plugins.jetbrains.com/plugin/8258-intellij-haskell), or
 - [Atom](https://atom.io/) with the [ide-haskell plugin](https://atom.io/packages/ide-haskell) and other plugins (such as ide-haskell-repl).